-- Cap: This is the roof of the chimney and it protects the flue.
-There is a metal top that keeps precipitation from entering the chimney.
+- Chimney Cap: This is the metal top of the chimney that protects the flue and keeps precipitation from entering the chimney.

-- Flue: The flue is the shaft.
-This is used to vent smoke away from the building.
+- Flue: The flue is the shaft that vents smoke up and away from the building.
 It is on the inside of the chimney structure and travels from the smoke chamber to the crown.

 - Flue Liner: This is a liner that protects the masonry against the hazardous chemicals that flow through the flue.